EllisonTsui/traffic_timelapse/README.md

 2. phantomJS (for having an independent web-browser driver)
 3. _imagingft (for adding a timestamp to the images)
 4. ffmpeg (for making a movie with the images)

+# Optional

+5. numpy (for using cumsum, can be replaced by a self written function)
-5. PROHIBITIVE WITH LARGE DATA SETS: imageio (for making the gif at the end)
+6. PROHIBITIVE WITH LARGE DATA SETS: imageio (for making the gif at the end)